-And there are many other common forms that break this rule writing professors use to try to restrict the way their students express the spoken word.
+There are many other more common forms that break this rule writing professors try to use to restrict the way their students express the spoken word.
 The rhetorical versus the grammatical.
 How we speak versus how it’s written down.
-Some of these examples taken from Harry Potter books can be found in this fascinating Cambridge Scholars article: here.
-It begins on page 15.
+Some of these examples taken from Harry Potter novels can be found in this fascinating Cambridge Scholars article: here.
+It begins on page fifteen.

 There are a few exceptions where I purposely ignore their advice (I'll get into those later), but for the most part my novels follow the Chicago Manual Of Style.
 It's generally followed by most popular novelists today.
 AP Style is an alternative standard that is used by most newspapers.

 An especially good example is the CMOS hyphenation table, particularly the numbers, which can be found here: CMOS hyphenation table.
 These are the topics the CMOS covers: Contents.